-This pages provides an overview of the statutes concerning the sale of surplus property by cities and towns in Washington State, including examples of local government codes and policies.
+This pages provides an overview of state laws concerning the sale of surplus property by cities and towns in Washington State, including examples of local government codes and policies.
+For an overview of the statutes concerning counties, see Sale of Surplus County Property.

-- Basic authority to purchase and dispose of real estate and personal property:
+The basic authority to purchase and dispose of real estate and personal property is set in the following statutes:

 - RCW 39.33.010 – Cities, towns and counties can sell or transfer property to other governmental entities "on such terms and conditions as may be mutually agreed upon."
 This statute permits transfer for less than value.
 See AGO 1997 No. 5 for how to harmonize this statute with RCW 43.09.210 which requires that a local government entity receive "full value" when there is an intergovernmental transfer of property.

-- RCW 39.33.020 – This statute requires that a public hearing be held if the value of the property being surplussed exceeds $50,000.
-MRSC has interpreted this statute as only applying when property is sold or conveyed to another governmental entity.
-The statute includes timing and notice provisions.
+- RCW 39.33.020 – Requires that a public hearing be held if the value of the property being surplussed exceeds $50,000.
+AGO 1997 No. 5 concluded that the public hearing requirement only applies to intergovernmental transfers.

-- RCW 35.94.040 – This statute requires that a public hearing be held if property (real estate or personal property) originally purchased for utility purposes is no longer needed for that use and the city desires to lease, sell or convey the property.
+- RCW 35.94.040 – Requires that a public hearing be held if property (real estate or personal property) originally purchased for utility purposes is no longer needed for that use and the city desires to lease, sell or convey the property.
 A hearing is required regardless of the value of the property.

 - RCW 42.30.110(1)(c) – Cities and towns can discuss in executive session the minimum price at which it will sell a particular parcel of real estate if public knowledge regarding such consideration would cause a likelihood of decreased price.
 This statute enables the council to provide negotiation direction and flexibility to the person delegated to sell real estate.

-- RCW 43.09.210 – This statute requires that a local government entity receive "full value" when there is an intergovernmental transfer of property.
+- RCW 43.09.210 – Requires that a local government entity receive "full value" when there is an intergovernmental transfer of property.
 See AGO 1997 No. 5 which concludes that the concept of "full value" is flexible, depending on the facts.

 - Ch.
 35.94 RCW – If a city or town wishes to sell or lease a public utility, or portions of the utility, it can do so by following the procedures in this chapter.
 Bids are required, and the council must approve the sale by a two-thirds vote, followed by submitting the issue to the voters.